mhansen/jekyll-blog/_posts/2010-03-27-profiling.markdown

 iterate through every value in our data structure.
 All this computation was occurring, even though `log()` was effectively a no-op.

-So, now I'm completely sold on two things:
+So, now I'm sold on two things:

 - *Profilers.* Especially java's builtin profiler - could it be easier to profile your code?
 I don't think so.
 Just add the `-Xprof` flag.